| Written by Mark Buzinkay

 Tags are mobile devices that are enabled with location technology.
 A tag is usually small enough that it can be attached to assets or carried by people.
 Depending on the technology, a tag needs a specific reader to determine its current location of the tag.
 The reading device is a location sensor with a known position.
 For example, the GPS satellites are the location sensors, and signals from these satellites determine the location of tags (GPS receivers).

-A location engine uses the location signals to compute the tag's current location and is the RTLS software's core.
+A location engine uses the location signals to compute the tag's current location, which is the core of the RTLS software.
 It will transfer this data to middleware and applications.
 The middleware is the connection between the hardware (tags and readers), the location engine and the business applications.
 Business applications will request data from the middleware when they need it.
 This is the interface users see and interact with.

-Many technologies can be used to create RTLS, for example, infrared, Bluetooth, Wi-Fi, RFID, Ultra Wideband, GPS, Cellular and many more.
+Many technologies can be used to create RTLS, such as infrared, Bluetooth, Wi-Fi, RFID, Ultra Wideband, GPS, Cellular, and many more.
 In this whitepaper, we focus on RFID for the following reasons:

 • RFID is an established and proven technology